 Can I junk a truck that I still owe money on?

 You cannot junk a car or truck if you still owe money on the vehicle.
-You must pay off the outstanding balance and obtain a lien release from the financier before you can sell the vehicle.
+You must pay off the outstanding balance and obtain a lien release from the financier before selling the vehicle.

 What is a clean title for a junk car?